microsoft/coe-starter-kit/coe-cli/docs/aa4am/readme.md

 If you are deploying to your enterprise refer to [Enterprise Deployment](./scenarios/tenant-deployments.md#enterprise-deployment) for further information.

+3. [Update permissions for the project build service](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#update-permissions-for-the-project-build-service) to enable build pipelines to interact with Git Repositories

-3. Add Advanced Makers to Azure DevOps and share the Canvas Application
+4. Add Advanced Makers to Azure DevOps and share the Canvas Application

 ```bash
 coe aa4am maker add \